-Three letters of reference for Postdoctoral Fellowship Applicants must be received at the address below within one week following the submission deadline.
-Postdoctoral Fellowship Applicants will be notified via email when each letter of reference is received by NSBRI.
+Three letters of reference for Postdoctoral Fellowship Program applicants must be received at the address below within one week following the submission deadline (August 11, 2009).
+The applicant's proposed Mentor may provide one of the three letters of reference if this individual is able to credibly address the applicant's strengths as a researcher and the applicant's potential for a successful career in space life sciences research.
+Postdoctoral Fellowship Program applicants will be notified via email when each letter of reference is received by NSBRI.
 Applications without all three required letters received within one week of the submission due date will be considered incomplete and may be returned without review.

-National Space Biomedical Research Institute RE: Postdoctoral Fellowship Reference Letters One Baylor Plaza, NA-425 Houston, TX 77030-3411 713-798-7412
+National Space Biomedical Research Institute RE: Postdoctoral Fellowship Reference Letters One Baylor Plaza, NA-425 Houston, TX 77030-3411